zamaudio/zamclip/README.md

 zamclip
 =======

-ZamClip - LV2 Soft clipper
+ZamClip - LV2 lookahead soft clipper

 This is a soft clipper plugin that adds subtle limiting to a mix.
 Feel free to leave comments on my blog as all feedback is appreciated.